55+ Best Instagram Spots in San Francisco for Unique Photos

 Photo of the Golden Gate Bridge as seen from Lands End Trail in San Francisco, CA

-Golden Gate Park: Strawberry Hill
+Strawberry Hill

 Go take a stroll here and see what angles you find!

 On the western edge of Golden Gate Park are two towering windmills, the Dutch windmill to the north and Murphy’s Windmill to the south.
-While both are interesting subjects, the Dutch windmill has a gorgeous garden surrounding it.
+While both are fascinating subjects, the Dutch windmill has a gorgeous garden surrounding it.

 Tulip bloom at the windmill in Golden Gate Park